 Guaranteed hotel check-in is available as of 3:00pm, and you can stow your luggage with the hotel front desk if you arrive earlier.
 The hotel will have your reservation pre-recorded under your name, and you will need to present your passport, border entry slip (see Passports & Visas), and credit card for incidentals.

 Travelers arriving outside of these covered times can receive the same airport greeting and transfer service to our hotel in Jerusalem for an additional fee, which depends on the size of the party (contact us for details).
 The cost of a basic taxi to Jerusalem is $80-$100 and generally costs less than the private transfer service we offer.
 Shared van transfers (called a sheirut) are available for even less.
 Uber and Gett also offer on-demand car services from Ben Gurion Airport.

 We have scheduled a complimentary pre-tour on Thursday leaving from the hotel at 12:00pm.
 To ensure you arrive in time for the pre-tour, schedule a flight that arrives Thursday no later than 9:00am or a flight that arrives a day earlier on Wednesday.

 For those who can, we recommend arriving on Wednesday.
 You will have an extra day to acclimate and you can take part in the complimentary pre-tour on Thursday at noon.
 If you choose this option, we can arrange an extra night(s) at our Jerusalem hotel based on the discounted group rate.
-Details are available here (scroll to the bottom of the page).
 Contact us with your extra booking request.